verilylifesciences/variant-qc/R/PlatinumGenomes-QC/QC-demo.md

 * It is in gVCF format which adds complexity above and beyond [similar examples for the 1,000 Genomes dataset](https://github.com/googlegenomics/bigquery-examples/blob/master/1000genomes/sql/README.md).
 * It is comprised only of SNPs and INDELs (contains no structural variants).
 * The values for `alternate_bases` are just comprised of the letters A,C,G,T (e.g., contains no `<DEL>` values).
+* It contains some single-allele and 1/2 genotypes.

 ```r